PixarClones/YouTubeClone/README.md

 # YouTubeClone
-A not functional YouTube clone I made by watching a tutorial by Web Dev Oversimplified.
+A not functioning YouTube clone I made by watching a tutorial by Web Dev Oversimplified.